spring-lab-01/finance-portfolio/README.md

 # Finance portfolio App

-1. User can create portfolios
-2. User can have multiple portfolios
-2. User can create/edit/delete accounts to a portfolio
+ - User can add/edit/remove their investment accounts
-3. User can add balance to an account
-4. User can see portfolio analytics on dashboard
+ - User will be able to see Portfolio values grouped by Currency

 # Tech Stack
 - Java 17